ISISNeutronMuon/MDANSE/README.md

 ## Version information

-This is the first full release of MDANSE 2.0, consistig of two Python packages, MDANSE (the analysis code) and MDANSE_GUI (the graphical user interface).
+This is the first full release of MDANSE 2.0, consisting of two Python packages, MDANSE (the analysis code) and MDANSE_GUI (the graphical user interface).

 Considering the large number of different MD engines and analysis types,